JeremyLebon/tutorial-turtlesim/docs/controlling-the-turtlesim/README.md

 ```

 We can see that the active rosnode for the teleop controlling is named `/turtleop_turtle` and not the
-`turtle_teleop_key` name used in rosrun command
+`turtle_teleop_key` name used in rosrun command.

-To get the info of the /teleop_turtle node
+To get the info of the /teleop_turtle node:

 ```bash